acids-ircam/RAVE/README.md

 # PRIOR GENERATION
 # we give to the prior method a tensor containing the temperature of the generation
 # here prior will generate 2048 latent points with temperature 0.5
-# temperature must be a real-valued number between
+# temperature must be a real-valued number
 z = model.prior(torch.ones(1,1,2048) * .5)
 y = model.decode(z)-